brittrubil/miniproject1-practice/Section1.md

 	- _Example:_  In the command line, history would be typed in.
 A print listing of all action taken within the session should populate.

 - **Home Directory:** is the base for the directory.
 The default is usually the users name.
 To move back to the home directory cd~ would be used.
-	- _Examples:_ If the home path were /home/Susan then to get back home from another directory in the command line enter cd~ to be returned home.
+	- _Example:_ If the home path were /home/Susan then to get back home from another directory in the command line enter cd~ to be returned home.

+- **File Paths:** in Linux are a human-readable representation of a file or folder’s location on a computer system.
+	- _Example:_ File path - /home/Susan/work/test/